pomerium/documentation/content/docs/internals/architecture.md

 ![pomerium architecture diagram](./img/architecture/pomerium-container-context-stateless-authn.svg)

-## Request flow
+## The lifecycle of a request

-The diagram below shows how Pomerium's components communicate when authenticating a fresh user.
+The diagram below shows how Pomerium's components communicate when authenticating a user.

-After initial authentication to provide a session token, only the authorization check interactions occur (step **3**).
+After initial authentication to provide a session token, only the authorization check interactions occur.

 ![pomerium architecture diagram](./img/architecture/pomerium-request-flow.jpg)